Chinchillas are unique animals in several ways.

 After going through this process, myself with my own chinchilla, here is what I can tell you on this topic.

 So, how big should a chinchilla cage be?
 A chinchilla cage should be as large as your living space will allow for.
 It’s recommended a chinchilla cage is no smaller than 3 feet by 2 feet by 2 feet.
-If you can provide a larger cage than this for your chinchilla, it’s recommended.
-Chinchillas need plenty of space.
+Chinchillas need cages with multiple levels and multiple ledges throughout the cage.

 That’s what I plan to detail in this post.